 What gives me the right to single out ten plants as the worst plants to grow in your yard?
 Isn't that a subjective judgment?
-Well, just as with our picks for the best ones, that is, of course, partly true.
-But our selections are not purely arbitrary - we've applied the NUTS rule in making our picks.
+Well, just as with our picks for the best ones, that's partly true.
+However, our selections are not purely arbitrary.
+We've applied the NUTS rule in making our picks.

 What is the NUTS rule?
-The acronym breaks down as follows: Noxious, Unstable, Troublesome, Spreading.
+NUTS stands for: Noxious, Unstable, Troublesome, Spreading.